invisloa/AresBOT/README.md

 # AresBOT
-This is one of the first projects that started my journey with programming.
+This project marked the beginning of my journey with programming.

-I'm aware, that it contains a lot of bad practices.
-But I started it as a complete beginner and developed it in parallel with my learning
+I'm aware that it contains many bad practices, as I started it as a complete beginner and developed it alongside my learning process.
-+ the flaws that it has help me to understand why good practices are so important.
-I'm facing alot of problems, because of things i made bad before.
-Some I refactor from time to time, but many of them would require too much time and effort so I leave them as they are- as long as they work as intended :)

-I constantly add new features trying to implement my newly learned skills and some good programming principles and practices :)
+The flaws within the project have helped me understand the importance of good practices.
+I've encountered numerous problems due to earlier mistakes.
+Some issues have been refactored over time, but many would require significant time and effort, so I've left them as they are, as long as they function as intended.
+I continue to add new features, incorporating newly learned skills and adhering to good programming principles and practices.